 Recently I realized that many people aren’t aware how helpful an hour or two of job interview coaching can be, so I decided to write down 10 ways a career coach can help you prepare for a job interview.

-In an interviewing coaching session (conducted via Skype or telephone), a career coach can…
+In an interviewing coaching session, a career coach can…

 1. Evaluate the quality of your response to the ever popular question, “Tell me about yourself.”